yusei36/FluentPassFinder/README.md

 ## How it works

-The search window runs as a **separate process** from KeePass, built with [Avalonia](https://avaloniaui.net/) and FluentAvaloniaUI.
+The search window runs as a **separate process** from KeePass, built with [Avalonia](https://avaloniaui.net/).
 The KeePass plugin hosts a named-pipe server and spawns the app; all KeePass operations (search, copy, autotype, settings) are routed back over the pipe:

 ```
          Global hotkey